Disclaimer: This is sponsored content. All opinions and views are of UCHealth and does not reflect the same of KOAA.

 Dr. Allen says one trend he is seeing is some women turning to a thermogram as a breast cancer screening option, because of concerns about the amount of radiation from a mammogram.
 “The Food and Drug Administration, (FDA) has issued a warning against thermography, (as a breast cancer screening tool) that relies on the detection of infrared energy from the breast.
 The basic principle (of thermography) is if you have breast cancer it's going to form more blood vessels and it's going to cause a focal area of increased heat in the breast.
 While breast cancer can be detected on a thermogram - typically it is detected at a much later stage, and it (thermography) cannot detect small cancers like the ones we see on mammography.”

 As for the radiation dose, Dr. Allen says, “The radiation dose for a mammogram is extremely low.
 You're talking about the equivalent of maybe six weeks of normal background (radiation) just living at this altitude.
-That is the equivalent to the amount of radiation that your breast would get during a mammogram - so it's extremely low.”
+That is equivalent to the amount of radiation that your breast would get during a mammogram - so it's extremely low.”

-And finally, Dr. Allen wants to remind all women that anytime you notice anything suspicious going on with your breasts, “Go see your primary care doctor and most commonly they are going to refer you on to see one of us in breast imaging to further evaluate it with either a mammogram, an ultrasound or both and sometimes we may even move onto an MRI.
+And finally, Dr. Allen wants to remind all women that anytime they notice anything suspicious going on with their breasts, “Go see your primary care doctor and most commonly they are going to refer you on to see one of us in breast imaging to further evaluate it with either a mammogram, an ultrasound or both and sometimes we may even move onto an MRI.
 But certainly, anytime you detect anything that's out of the ordinary, you should always have it evaluated.”

 If you have questions, make sure to follow up with your primary care doctor.